tencent cloud

 Billed based on the purchased duration of the order.

-Billed by the hour, with daily deductions.
-Usage less than one hour is rounded up to one hour.
+Billed hourly, with daily settlement.
+Usage under one hour is rounded up.

 Suitable for scenarios with stable business scale and long-term usage, offering discounted pricing to help reduce long-term costs.

-Suitable for short-term scenarios such as testing or uncertain traffic peaks, billed on a pay-as-you-go basis to avoid idle resource wastage.
+Suitable for short-term scenarios such as testing or uncertain traffic peaks, billed on a pay-as-you-go basis to avoid idle resource waste.

 Not supported.